Amirutha/site/content/writing/semantic-parsing-in-your-browser.md

 We can now attempt to parse our sentences with this expanded grammar.
 However, you'll notice that most of the rules are garbage because terminals haven't been paired with the right non-terminals and denotations.
 This will result in the generation large number of candidate parses.
 We'll need to lean heavily on our scoring function to find the correct parses.

-We'll need a new set of features for our scoring function to work well though: *Rule features*, a default starting point for feature engineering.
+We'll also need a new set of features for our scoring function to work well though: **Rule features**, a default starting point for feature engineering.
 There is one feature for each rule in the grammar, and its value for any parse is the number of times the rule was applied to the parse.
 Take a look at the learned weights after testing a sentence.
 We now know that there's a high likelihood that `"moja"` is denoted by `1`, `"mbili"` is denoted by `2` and etcetera. **I think that's pretty cool!**.

 Test some sentences in the sandbox below (e.g. `"moja toa nne ongeza tatu"`).
 If you have the patience, try listing examples in a new language. *(Note that our grammar is limited to the initial list of rules listed in the first sandbox)*